shyam-patel7/CS441-MapReduce-Model/README.md

 |   0.026 | Deepak Kushwaha                |       2 |  99 |   73.5 |    73.5 |
 |   0.026 | Sebastian Topczewski           |       1 |  29 |   29.0 |    29.0 |
 ```
+As can be seen by these results, authors who rank in the top 100 on average tend to have worked with fewer numbers of co-authors and have great exeprience with writing publications.
+On the other hand, those who fall in the bottom of the ranking tend to have written only one or two publications with many co-authors.

 To view images and analysis, see `Documentation.pdf` located in the project root directory.